Laravel-Backpack/docs/3.4/crud-operation-create.md

 <a name="translatable-models"></a>
 ## Translatable models and multi-language CRUDs

-When creating multi-language entries, a form will be shown for the default language.
-The admin can then edit that entry in all available languages.
+For UX purposes, when creating multi-language entries, the Create form will only allow the admin to add an entry in one language, the default one.
+The admin can then edit that entry in all available languages, to translate it.
 Check out [this same section in the Update operation](/docs/{{version}}/crud-operation-update#translatable-models) for how to enable multi-language functionality.

 <a name="separate-validation"></a>
 ## Separate Validation Rules for Create and Update